cs-uob/COMS20012/docs/exercises/EXERCISES9.md

 7. Explain soft and hard link.
 8. What problem you may face if you create a cycle in your directory structure?
 9. Hard drives are slow, how would you solve the problem?
-10. On a piece of paper, write down all the step involved to execute the following code (assume the file exists):
+10. On a piece of paper, write down all the step involved when executing the following code (assume the file exists):
 ```
 char buffer[14];
 inf fd = open("/home/bob/text.txt", O_WRONLY);